 In elderly patients, consider the possibility of perforated diverticulitis or ruptured acute appendicitis if the pain is located in the lower abdomen.
 Approximately 30-40% of elderly patients with acute appendicitis present more than 48 hours after the onset of abdominal pain.
 (Delayed presentation is usually associated with increased risk of perforation.)
 Elderly patients may have minimal pain.

-General appearance and vital signs - Take vital signs and assess for any hemodynamic changes.
+Assess the patient's general appearance, take vital signs, and assess for any hemodynamic changes.
 (Take pulse and blood pressure measurements with the patient lying in bed and sitting, and note any postural changes.)

-Rectal and bimanual vaginal and pelvic examination - These examinations may help in assessing conditions such as acute appendicitis, ruptured tuboovarian abscess, and perforated acute diverticulitis.
+Rectal and bimanual vaginal and pelvic examinations may help in assessing conditions such as acute appendicitis, ruptured tubo-ovarian abscess, and perforated acute diverticulitis.